We may earn a commission for purchases made through our links. Learn More

 Affordability

-There is no certain information regarding the pricing of X-NAND as of the time of writing, but if the current pricing situation of SLC and QLC NAND is anything to go by, X-NAND has the potential to be as cheap as QLC in the near future.
-QLC is the slowest and most form of NAND in SSDs of today, and thus it is also the cheapest.
-While it may be a bit of a stretch to say that X-NAND will definitely match or undercut the QLC drives of today, the potential is definitely present and it is undeniable.
-The budget SSD segment is already very competitive and with X-NAND it has the potential to become even more crowded.
+While there is no definitive pricing information for X-NAND as of writing, the current pricing of SLC and QLC NAND suggests X-NAND could become as affordable as QLC.
+QLC is the slowest and most affordable form of NAND in today’s SSDs.
+Although it’s a stretch to say X-NAND will definitely match or undercut current QLC drives, the potential for competitive pricing is clear.
+The budget SSD segment is already competitive, and X-NAND could make it even more so.

 Mechanism behind X-NAND

-While consumer QLC drives rely heavily on SLC caching (having a small amount of SLC NAND on board in order to speed up processes), X-NAND finds a way for the flash to maintain the SLC performance for an extended period of time.
-This is done by simultaneously allowing SLC and QLC write modes which is not a process implemented in current QLC drives.
+While consumer QLC drives heavily rely on SLC caching (using a small amount of SLC NAND to speed up processes), X-NAND enables the flash to maintain SLC performance for longer.
+This is achieved by simultaneously allowing SLC and QLC write modes, a process not currently implemented in QLC drives.

-As can be seen in this performance chart, the write throughput of a modern QLC drive falls off the cliff after a certain period of time has passed.
-This is due to the SLC cache being full and the drive having to rely on its much slower QLC NAND to move the data.
-Compare that to the X-NAND graph line which stays at 100% throughout the test, and the difference is night and day.
-Here we can really appreciate the performance benefits of X-NAND which bring SLC-level speeds to a more affordable price range and capacity level.
+As shown in this performance chart, a modern QLC drive’s write throughput declines after a certain period as the SLC cache fills and the drive relies on its slower QLC NAND.
+In contrast, the X-NAND line remains steady throughout the test, clearly illustrating X-NAND’s performance benefits that bring SLC-level speeds to a more affordable price range and capacity level.

-X-NAND achieves these gains by going from a 16KB page buffer per plane to a 1KB page buffer per plane, but with sixteen times the planes, as cited in one example.
-This can be further understood by dissecting some of the terminologies used here.
-A plane tends to be the smallest unit of interleaving for flash, with one or more planes per flash die.
-The page buffer holds data in transit between the bus and the flash.
-A flash die is divided into planes containing bit lines or strings of cells so planar division can reduce the bit line’s length and that helps boost performance.
-Write performance can be increased quite substantially by using this process.
+X-NAND achieves these gains by shifting from a 16KB to a 1KB page buffer per plane, but with 16 times the planes, as one example illustrates.
+This can be better understood by breaking down some of the terminology used here.
+A plane is the smallest unit of interleaving for flash, with one or more planes per flash die.
+The page buffer holds data in transit between the bus and flash.
+A flash die is divided into planes containing bit lines or strings of cells, so planar division can reduce the length of the bit line and boost performance.
+This method substantially increases write performance.

 Future Applications

-As far as consumer PCs and gaming applications go, there is also a lot of potential in this space as well.
-Currently, potential SSD buyers are definitely torn between the speeds of MLC/TLC and the capacity and pricing of QLC NAND.
-Pricing will definitely play a big part in the success of X-NAND in the consumer desktop market but we can expect it to get better once the architecture gets more mature and the process of manufacturing becomes more streamlined.
+There’s also considerable potential for X-NAND in consumer PCs and gaming applications.
+Currently, SSD buyers are torn between MLC/TLC’s speeds and QLC NAND’s capacity and price.
+Pricing will play a crucial role in X-NAND’s success in the consumer desktop market, but it may improve as the architecture matures and the manufacturing process becomes more streamlined.

 Conclusion